SamuelAlvarezmx/Example/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  1. Louise should release her project during the months of April and May which accroding to the data are the most successful months throughout the year.
+  2. Louise needs to avoid the last quarter of the year and also the beginning of the year because is when most of the failed projects started.
+This might be because people are spending their money in different things because of the holidays.

 - What can you conclude about the Outcomes based on Goals?
+  1. Louise should set a goal for less than 20k in order to stay in the safe side of the Kickstarters because failing percentage of the kickstarters begin to increase beyond this point.

 - What are some limitations of this dataset?
   * One of the difficulties I could find is that the blurbs are not in the same language, so we cannot understand sometimes what the project in the Kickstarter was about.